tueimage/essential-skills/README.md

 * Working with medical images in Python
 * Deep learning with Keras
 * Linux essentials
-* Code version control woth Git
+* Code version control with Git